jeremh2/django-subdomains/docs/index.rst

     >>> reverse('login', subdomain='wildcard')
     'http://wildcard.example.com/login/'

-If a URL cannot be resolved, a :exc:`django.core.urlresolvers.NoReverseMatch` will be raised.
+If a URL cannot be resolved, a :exc:`django.url.NoReverseMatch` will be raised.

 Resolving Named URLs in Templates